mtlynch/mtlynch.io/_posts/2018-02-12-why-i-quit-google.md

 Worst of all, I wasn't proud of my work.
 Instead of asking myself, "How can I solve this challenging problem?"
 I was asking, "How can I make this problem *look* challenging for promotion?"
 I hated that.

 Even if I got the promotion, what then?
-Popular wisdom said that each promotion was exponentially harder to achieve.
+Popular wisdom said that each promotion was exponentially harder.
 To continue advancing my career, I'd need projects that were even larger in scope and involved collaboration with more partner teams.
-But that just meant the project could fail due to even more factors outside my control, wasting months or years of my time.
+But that just meant the project could fail due to even more factors outside my control, wasting months or years.

 # What's the alternative?

 Around this time, I discovered [Indie Hackers](https://www.indiehackers.com/).
 It's an online community for founders of small software businesses.
 Emphasis on small.
 These weren't Zuckerberg hopefuls, but rather people who wanted to build modest, profitable businesses that could pay their bills.

-I had always been interested in starting my own software company, but I thought that meant venture capitalists, aggressive hiring, and ruthless gambits for user growth.
-None of that appealed to me.
+I had always been interested in starting my own software company, but I only knew of the Silicon Valley startup path.
+I thought founding my own software business meant spending most of my time fundraising.
+I thought it meant fighting ruthlessly to expand until the company was worth a billion dollars.

 Indie Hackers presented an attractive alternative.
-Most of the founders on Indie Hackers built their businesses as side projects while they worked full-time jobs.
-Others started their business with enough savings to cover a few months of living costs.
+Most members built their businesses using their own savings or as side projects as they worked full-time jobs.
+They didn't have to answer to investors, and they certainly didn't have to prove themselves to anonymous committees.

-TODO: Better transition.

-I wanted to do it.
+There were downsides, of course.
+With your own business, there's less security, the stakes are higher, more things can go catastrophically wrong.
+If I ever made a mistake at Google that cost the company $10 million, I would suffer no consequences.
+I'd be asked to write a post-mortem, and everyone would celebrate the learning opportunity.
+If I made a $10 million mistake in a business I owned, I'd be in debt for ten lifetimes.

+I realized what appealed to me so strongly about these founders was that they were in control.
+Whether their business became a runaway success or stagnated for years, they were calling the shots.
+At Google, I didn't feel like I was in control of my own projects, much less my career growth or my team's direction.

+I thought about it for months and finally decided.
 I wanted to be an Indie Hacker.

-# My final year at Google

-I stuck around until the end of the performance cycle to see if I could take one last shot at the promotion so that after four years at Google, I'd get to leave with a fancy title.
+# One last thing before I leave

+I still had some unfinished business at Google.
+I invested almost three years into this promotion, and I hated the idea of leaving with nothing to show for it.
+I decided to stay a few more months to give it one last shot.

-Then my project was canceled.
+Six weeks before the performance period ended, my project was canceled.
 Again.

 Actually, my whole team was canceled.
 This is a common enough occurence at Google that there's a name for it: a defrag.
 Management transferred my team's projects to our sister team in India.
 My teammates and I all had to start over on new teams.

 I applied for the promotion anyway.
-My performance rating was "Superb," the highest possible rating, given to only ~5% of employees each cycle.
-The promotion committee noted that the six months when I was optimizing for a promotion clearly demonstrated senior-level work... but six months wasn't long enough of a track record so, better luck next time.
+My performance rating was "Superb," the highest possible rating, given to around 5% of employees each cycle.
+The promotion committee noted that the six months when I was optimizing for a promotion clearly demonstrated senior-level work.
+BUT they added that six months wasn't long enough of a track record so, better luck next time.

-I really wanted that promotion and worked hard for it, but I had already decided to leave regardless of the decision.
-The committee said that I was on track to be promoted if I did the same quality work for another six months, but starting fresh on a new team meant I'd spend the next few months ramping up and being assigned unglamorous tasks.
+My manager told me I could get the promotion if I did the same quality work for another six months.
+I was tempted.
+But by that point, I'd been hearing, "really great shot at promotion in six months," for the past two years.
+It was time to go.

 # What's next?

 When I tell people I left Google, they assume I must have some brilliant startup idea.
-Only an idiot would leave a cushy job as a Google Software Engineer.
+Only an idiot would leave a cushy job as a developer at Google.

-But I am indeed an idiot with no million dollar startup ideas.
+But I am indeed an idiot with no idea.

 My plan is to try different projects for a few months each to see if any of them catch on, for example: